 - Fire/Flood Damage

 - Natural Disasters

 - Power Surge due to Lightning

 In the event a laptop is damaged, the student will bring it to the Hanflig Technology Center.
-Thayer Academy will send the laptop to the insurance depot for repairs, and the student will receive a loaner laptop.
-Please note that theft is not covered in this insurance policy.
-If you choose not to take insurance you will be billed for any repairs to the damaged laptop.
+Thayer will send the laptop to the insurance depot for repairs, and the student will receive a loaner laptop.
+Please note that theft is not covered in the insurance policy.
+If you choose to decline insurance, you will be billed for any repairs to the damaged laptop.
 If the laptop cannot be repaired, you are liable for the full replacement cost.

 Care of the Laptop

 Please be aware that families are responsible for loss of, or damage to, the laptop, whether it takes place in or out of school.
 With the MacBook Air 13” laptop program, students are required to use a Brenthaven Edge case for the laptop.
 This case protects vulnerable corners of the device and achieves maximum drop protection.
 The school will issue a laptop to new students with the Brenthaven Edge case at laptop distribution.

 Laptops will be distributed to students in mid-August 2019.
 Laptop distribution will take place in the Tiger’s Den.
 During these sessions students will learn about laptop care, review internet safety, and hear answers to Frequently Asked Questions.
 If you have multiple children attending Thayer, all of them can pick up their laptops at one session.
 If you are unavailable to make the assigned pick-up session or another session, please fill out the Alternate laptop distribution session form.
 This form has an alternate date option of September 3, 2019, the day before school starts.
 The laptop distribution time schedule is listed below.